 A wide variety of medications is available to help manage multiple sclerosis symptoms.

 Here are the common symptoms of MS and therapies usually prescribed for them.

-- Muscular Spasms (also called spasticity, when the muscles contract, become stiff, or spasm involuntary)
+Muscular spasms may be also called spasticity, which is when the muscles contract, become stiff, or spasm involuntary.

 - Botox (onabotulinumtoxinA)

 - Gablofen (baclofen – intrathecal)

 - Klonopin (clonazepam)

 - Intrathecal phenol